Removal of Special Consent for HIV Testing

 Update on HIV Test Procedure Policy Changes

 Oregon Administrative Rules (OAR's) have been revised to align with Senate Bill 1507, passed in February, 2012.
 These policy changes allow health care providers to obtain consent for HIV testing in a manner similar to that used for other common tests.
-For more information, please review the OAR Revision (pdf).
+For more information, please review the OAR Revision.

-Previously, Oregon statute required health care providers to conduct a special informed consent before voluntary HIV testing of patients.
-Senate Bill 1507, passed in February 2012, removed this requirement and substituted a requirement that patients be notified that HIV testing is intended and given an opportunity to decline.
-This notification and opportunity to decline testing may be verbal or in writing and may be contained in a general medical consent.
+Previously, Oregon law required health care providers to obtain special informed consent before the HIV testing of a patient.
+Senate Bill 1507, passed in February 2012, removed this requirement and substituted a requirement that patients be notified that HIV testing may be conducted and given an opportunity to decline.

-SB 1507 does not affect current statute strictly protecting the confidentiality of HIV diagnoses.
+SB 1507 does not affect the confidentiality of an HIV diagnosis.
 Nor does the bill permit collection of specimens for HIV testing without patient knowledge or permission.

 The Oregon Health Authority adopted rules implementing SB 1507 and those rules may be found at OAR 333, Division 22.